EmmaRubiH/WinterQuiz/README.md

  ## Wireframe

- First page idea. will be the star:
+ First page idea. will be the start:

  ![first page](/assets/image/ny2.png)